sahil2448/sahil2448/Readme.md

-## 👋 Hi, I’m Sahil Yuvraj Kamble
+Sahil Yuvraj Kamble

-I’m a tech enthusiast from Kolhapur, Maharashtra, currently in my 3rd year at IIT Roorkee.
+Tech enthusiast • 3rd Year @ IIT Roorkee • Kolhapur, Maharashtra

-I love building products, exploring new technologies, and sharpening my skills through projects and competitive programming.
-Active in hackathons and clubs like TEDxIITRoorkee and NSS IIT Roorkee, I’m always eager to collaborate on impactful ideas.
+I'm passionate about building products, learning new technologies, and sharpening my problem‑solving through projects and competitive programming.
+I enjoy participating in hackathons and contributing to campus initiatives like TEDxIITRoorkee and NSS IIT Roorkee.
+Always open to collaborating on meaningful ideas and making things that people actually use.
 ---

 ## 🚀 My Tech Stack